-1 for Source Link-layer Address 2 for Target Link-layer Address
+- 1 for Source Link-layer Address - 2 for Target Link-layer Address

+Length

-Length The length of the option in units of 8 octets.
+The length of the option (including the type and length fields) in units of 8 octets.
 For example, the length for IEEE 802 addresses is 1 [IPv6-ETHER].